Difference Between Agile vs Waterfall

 Conclusion

-Thus we would like to conclude by reiterating that the Waterfall method of development was one of the traditional and one of the first methods to develop software.
-In today’s modern age Agile framework and many more have taken over.
-They are designed for keeping customer requirements in mind and are flexible and adaptive to changes at any point in the development stage and even after.
+Thus we would like to conclude by reiterating that the Waterfall method of development was one of the traditional and one of the first methods of developing software.
+The Agile framework and many more have taken over in today’s modern age.
+Designers keep customer requirements in mind when creating them, making them flexible and adaptable to changes at any stage in development.
 Both of these frameworks provide a benchmark base to software developers; they use fundamental principles outlined here and use them to develop software.

 Recommended Articles